HumbertoChiesi/ETL-gmaps-atractions/README.md

-# Google Maps Attractions ETL
+# Google Maps Places data ETL

 Project developed for extracting and processing information about places from Google Maps, to be used in a Touristic recommendation system.